-1.3 These practices require that the leak location equipment, procedures, and survey parameters used are demonstrated to result in an established minimum leak detection sensitivity.
+1.3 These practices require that the leak location equipment, procedures, and survey parameters used are demonstrated to result in an established minimum leak detection distance.
 The survey shall then be conducted using the demonstrated equipment, procedures, and survey parameters.

 1.6 Leak location surveys can be used on geomembranes installed in basins, ponds, tanks, ore and waste pads, landfill cells, landfill caps, and other containment facilities.
 The procedures are applicable for geomembranes made of materials such as polyethylene, polypropylene, polyvinyl chloride, chlorosulfonated polyethylene, bituminous material, and other electrically-insulating materials.

-1.6 The values stated in SI units are to be regarded as standard.
+1.7 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

-1.8 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.9 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.